Senate Democrats, with White House backing, unveil Russia sanctions bill

 In a committee hearing last April, Sen. Jeff Merkley (D-Ore.) said, “If we are going to tackle climate chaos, we cannot be supporting expansion, massive expansion of national natural gas infrastructure around the world” as senators debated legislation meant to halt construction of Nord Stream 2.
 A spokesman for Merkley said Tuesday that the senator was still undecided on how to vote this week.

 The Democrats’ bill is not on track for a vote this week, unlike the Cruz bill, according to a spokesman for Senate Majority Leader Charles E. Schumer (D-N.Y.).
-But nearly two dozen Democrats have already endorsed it, including Schumer, Senate Majority Whip Richard J. Durbin (Ill.) and several other Democrats who had stressed in recent days they were undecided on how to vote this week.
+But nearly two dozen Senate Democrats have endorsed it, including Schumer, Senate Majority Whip Richard J. Durbin (Ill.) and several others who had stressed in recent days they were undecided on how to vote this week.

-One Democrat who had been viewed as a potential vote in favor of Cruz’s bill — Richard Blumenthal (Conn.) has also endorsed Menendez’s legislation and opposes the Republican measure, according to his spokeswoman.
+One Democrat who had been viewed as a potential vote in favor of Cruz’s bill — Sen. Richard Blumenthal (Conn.) has also endorsed Menendez’s legislation and opposes the Republican measure, according to his spokeswoman.